SAMUEL COURTNEY CHARD

 Games

-The only game by Chard that I could find was his win against Moxham & Murray.
+The only game score by Chard that I could find was his win against Moxham & Murray.
 The score is from Len Reitstein's book "A History of Chess in South Africa".
-Reitstein notes that J T Moxham and Gordon Murray were farmers in East Griqualand, and the game was played by correspondence about 1919:
+Reitstein noted that J T Moxham and Gordon Murray were farmers in East Griqualand, and the game was played by correspondence about 1919.

 Home Page | Natal Champions | Durban Champions